 Other factors that may affect the amount of your settlement include:

-Getting optimum compensation for pain and suffering is difficult, but you can count on our attorneys to aggressively fight for what you deserve.
+Getting optimum compensation for pain and suffering after the loss of a loved one is difficult, but you can count on our Mobile, AL wrongful death lawyer to aggressively fight for the justice and compensation you deserve.
 Call us today at 251-444-7000 to get started.

 Since there are no fixed dollar amounts for pain and suffering, the skill of your attorney is particularly important.
 Our lawyers know how to build your case to prove another party was at fault and is liable for your damages, find witnesses for testimony, and negotiate with insurance companies for maximum compensation.
 Most cases are settled out of court, but we are fully prepared to take your case to trial if necessary.